deliverists/emailcollect/clients/README.md

   1. make a "register a site screen"
   2. add a dynamo table for the whitelist
   2. make a "register site api"
-  ......
+  3. add limits for number of sites a user can add
+  4. add verification via domain/site scraping ala google web masters ......